curi/websites/essays/2019-12-10-kirzner-review.md

 This is a critical review of Israel M. Kirzner’s [Report on a Treatise](http://www.gmu.edu/depts/rae/archives/VOL12_1_1999/kirzner.pdf), which is a critical review of George Reisman’s [Capitalism: A Treatise on Economics](https://mises.org/library/capitalism-treatise-economics).

 **First**, I’ll discuss some of Kirzner’s arguments about economics.
 (Part of what Kirzner does isn’t reviewing the book but debating economic theory with Reisman.) **Second**, I’ll look at a few of Kirzner’s errors.
-Kirzner is an unreliable narrator, which is a problematic trait for a reviewer who is guiding the opinions people who haven’t read the book themselves. **Third**, I’ll make brief comments about what the review is like.
+Kirzner is an unreliable narrator, which is a problematic trait for a reviewer who is guiding the opinions of people who haven’t read the book themselves. **Third**, I’ll make brief comments about what the review is like.

 The format I’ll use is block quotes then responses.
 This helps engage with what people actually said.
 Yellow quotes are from Kirzner’s review and green are from *Capitalism*.